neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 An Exodus II output format is specified.
-It is important to note that this output file only outputs the NekRS solution fields that have been interpolated onto the mesh mirror; the solution over the entire NekRS domain is output with the usual `.fld` field file format used by standalone NekRS calculations.
+It is important to note that this output file only outputs the NekRS solution fields that have been interpolated onto the mesh mirror; the solution over the entire NekRS domain is output with the usual field file format used by standalone NekRS calculations.

 !listing /tutorials/fhr_reflector/conduction/nek.i
   start=Executioner